mariovyord/mariovyord.github.io/src/content/blog/how-to-enable-prettier-for-astro.md

   }
 ```

-Voila!
+And that's it!
 Go and try it out - `Prettier` should now format your `.astro` files on save.